Austrians Vote With Far Right In Sight Of Historic Win - UrduPoint

 - No 'people's chancellor' -

-But analysts widely predict even if the FPOe wins the most seats, it will not have enough seats or partners to form a government.
+But analysts widely predict even if the FPOe wins the most seats, it will need partners to govern with.

 Nehammer has reiterated his refusal to work under Kickl, who has called himself the future "Volkskanzler", the people's chancellor, as Adolf Hitler was termed in the 1930s.